TimBerti/varanaut_updates/README.md

-Scheduled update for the Varanaut Database.
+Scheduled update for the Varanaut database.